PC-Scol/printer/README.md

 ## How to build the sources

-1. Build the API : gradle :printer-api:build
+1. Build the API : ./gradlew :printer-api:build
-2. Build the Server : gradle :printer-server:build :printer-server:jibDockerBuild
+2. Build the Server : ./gradlew :printer-server:build :printer-server:jibDockerBuild
-3. Run the integration test : gradle :integration-test:build
+3. Run the integration test : ./gradlew :integration-test:build